 Characteristics of the Mediator

 It is alleged that the conflict was escalated by the separatist to win the heart and mind of the UN, UK and other international bodies and countries which are signatories to the Human Rights Declaration of 1948.
-Separatist did not call on France, the formal colonial master of “La Republique du Cameroun” to mediate because they thought France will be biased.
-At the beginning of the crisis, separatist called for UN and especially the UK’s intervention with the intuition that they will consider what they refer to as an error during the plebiscite of 1961 – either joining the Republic of Nigeria or the Republic of Cameroon without offering a third option of independence.
-The UN and the UK will therefore be bias, accepting the autonomy of the Southern Cameroons now.
-The USA, the UK and the AU have some of the characteristics of a mediator which include impartiality, leverage and status and has offered to mediate but the government of Cameroon did not accept.
+Separatists did not call on France, the formal colonial master of “La Republique du Cameroun” to mediate because they thought France will be biased.
+At the beginning of the crisis, separatist called for the UN and especially the UK’s intervention with the intuition that they will consider what they refer to as an error during the plebiscite of 1961 – either joining the Republic of Nigeria or the Republic of Cameroon without offering a third option of independence.
+The UN and the UK will therefore be biased, accepting the autonomy of the Southern Cameroons now.
+The USA, the UK, and the AU have some of the characteristics of a mediator which include impartiality, leverage, and status, and has offered to mediate but the government of Cameroon did not accept.

 Understanding Success and Failure of International Mediation, Pdf on Egnyte, 370 – 373.